rojvv/notes-app/README.md

 - A Telegram bot in the test servers with its Web App URL being http://localhost:3000.

-After cloning the repository, and the required environment variables BOT_TOKEN and POSTGRESQL_URI, you can start the development server like this:
+After cloning the repository, and setting the required environment variables BOT_TOKEN and POSTGRESQL_URI, you can start the development server like this:

 ```bash